Haervwe/open-webui-tools/README.md

 ### Description

 Acts as an intelligent model router that analyzes the user's message and available models, then automatically selects the most appropriate model, pipe, or preset for the task.
-Features vision model filtering, knowledge base integration, and robust file handling with Open WebUI's RAG system.
+Features vision model filtering, **dynamic vision re-routing**, conversation persistence, knowledge base integration, and robust file handling with Open WebUI's RAG system.

+The filter uses an innovative invisible text marker system to persist routing decisions across conversation turns.
+When a model is selected, the filter emits zero-width unicode characters in the first assistant message.
+These markers are **invisible to the LLM** (stripped before processing) but persist in the chat database, ensuring the same model, tools, and knowledge bases are used throughout the entire conversation without requiring metadata or system message manipulation.

+The filter automatically detects when images are added to an existing conversation and intelligently re-routes to a vision-capable model if the current model lacks vision support.
+This enables seamless transitions from text-only conversations to image-based interactions without manual model switching.

 ![Semantic Router Example](img/semantic_router_with_images.png)